JaredSpb/broBot/README.md

 ### Real example

 'example.user.js' file contains real bot.
-It walks through 'javascript' tagged questions from stackoverflow index page and counts links at those questions' bodies.
+It walks through 'javascript' tagged questions from stackoverflow index page and counts links at those questions bodies.
 This functionality is absolutely useless.
 But not the bot itself - use it as an example. 'example' contains this bot splitted in individual files.
 '10-broBot-module-countJSQuestionsLinks.js' - is the only module there.